 2. Is there any harm in taking them?
 It is one thing if multivitamins don’t prevent disease but another if they are actually bad for health.
 While most research shows no adverse effects of taking multivitamins, there are potential problems with getting too much, especially given the fact that many food products are fortified, including cereals, bars and drinks.

-While adequate folic acid in one’s diet is good for health, too much may not be good.
+While adequate folic acid in one’s diet is good for health, too much may not be so good.
 Some studies suggest that too much folic acid may increase the risk of cancers, especially colon cancer.
-A recent Swedish study revealed that in a small sub-set of women, high folic acid blood levels increased breast cancer risk.
+A Swedish study revealed that in a small sub-set of women, high folic acid blood levels increased breast cancer risk.
 Research has also shown that supplementing with beta carotene increases the risk of lung cancer in smokers.

 It’s important to note that the research in this area is far from conclusive and studies contain many inconsistencies.
 There’s simply too much researchers don’t know about the combination of supplements people take and how they affect health.
 The key is to aim for a healthy, varied diet and avoid excess amounts of vitamins and minerals through fortified foods and supplements.